Bridge router

 A bridge router or brouter is a network device that works as a bridge and as a router.
 The brouter routes packets for known protocols and simply forwards all other packets as a bridge would.

 Brouters operate at both the network layer for routable protocols and at the data link layer for non-routable protocols.
 As networks continue to become more complex, a mix of routable and non-routable protocols has led to the need for the combined features of bridges and routers.
 Brouters handle both routable and non-routable features by acting as routers for routable protocols and bridges for non-routable protocols.
 Bridged protocols might propagate throughout the network, but techniques such as filtering and learning might be used to reduce potential congestion.
-Brouters are used as connecting devices in the networking system, so it acts as a bridge in a network and as a router in an internetwork.
+Brouters are used as connecting devices in the networking system, so they act as a bridge in a network and as a router in an internetwork.